Jonah: Historical or Just a Fish Tale?

 God is Sovereign

 In some ways, Jonah’s story seems fantastic, created out of someone’s imagination.
 Many believe it is.
-But these people do not understand God’s power over His creation.
+But they do not understand God’s power.

 God is sovereign and has total control over all creation, which came into existence through Him and responds to His every word.
 He can use anything He desires, including nature, to accomplish His will and plan.
-In this case, it was to prove that He extends His love and mercy to all creatures, not only to His chosen people.
+In Jonah’s case, it proves that He extends His love and mercy to all creatures, not only to His chosen people.

-Some may still claim the Book of Jonah is just a fish tale.
-Maybe it is metaphorical or, perhaps, satirical.
+Some may still claim the story of Jonah is just a metaphorical fish tale.
 Truthfully, it contains much symbolism and humanly unimaginable events.
-But it does not preclude it from being historical.
+But it does not preclude it from being historical, as Jesus implies.

-However one views Jonah’s story, one should come away with a reminder of God’s unwavering faithfulness, righteousness, and grace.
+However one views Jonah’s story, one should come away with a reminder of God’s unwavering faithfulness, righteousness, and grace, regardless of their rebellion.
 He desires for all to come to Him.

 Please follow and like us:

-2 Replies to “Jonah: Historical, Metaphorical, or Just a Fish Tale?”
+2 Replies to “Jonah: Historical or Just a Fish Tale?”

 1. It is a very real story, all of the Bible is.
 I appreciate this site and its biblical teachings.